High Court of Tanzania

 19 December 2022

-Failure to plead when the cause of action arose (Order VII r.1(e) CPC) renders a plaint fatally defective and is struck out.
+Failure to state when the cause of action arose under Order VII, Rule 1(e) CPC rendered the plaint fatally defective and it was struck out.

 19 December 2022